'Zombie raccoons' infected with distemper reported in U.S.

 CHICAGO, Illinois --Authorities in Ohio and across the U.S. have been getting some strange calls about so-called "zombie" raccoons.

-The raccoons are infected with distemper, a virus that can kill your dog or cat, and causes them to exhibit strange symptoms.
+The raccoons are infected with distemper, a virus that can kill your dog or cat and causes them to exhibit strange symptoms.
 Animal control officials said they've been seeing more "zombie raccoons" in the area.

-Imagine seeing a raccoon on its hind legs, saliva dripping from its mouth, its head nodding up and down and teeth bared as you as you let your dog out in the morning.
+Imagine seeing a raccoon on its hind legs, saliva dripping from its mouth, its head nodding up and down and teeth bared as you take your dog out in the morning.

 "Oh my God, I would go back inside," said Nicole Neglia, who was dog sitting for a friend.
 "I would just make sure that I was in between the dogs and the raccoon and keep the dogs safe and get away as quickly as possible."